-There are four different sources of product liability available in Ireland and these are as follows:
+There are four main sources of product liability in Ireland:

 The tort of negligence can also apply to claims for defective products.
 The relevant test is to establish whether the defendant (e.g. manufacturer, the supplier or importer) owed a duty of care to the plaintiff, whether they breached this duty and the breach caused the alleged damage.

 Sales of goods are regulated by the Sale of Goods Act 1893 and the Sale of Goods and Supply of Services Act 1980.
 The legislation implies a contractual obligation on the seller to ensure that the products they are selling are of merchantable quality.
 They will be deemed to have breached this implied term if their products are not fit for the purpose or purposes for which goods of that kind are commonly purchased, if they are not as durable as is reasonable to expect having regard to their description, their price and all other relevant circumstances, and if a product can foreseeably be considered to breach the implied term that it correspond with its description.
 The EC (Certain Aspects of the Sale of Consumer Goods and Associated Guarantees) Regulations 2003 also apply and require that goods delivered under a contract of sale must be in conformity with that contract.

 The EC (General Product Safety) Regulations 2004 (GPSR) implemented EC Directive 2001/95, and under this piece of legislation it is an offence for a producer to place an ‘unsafe’ product on the market.
 ‘Producer’ is defined as being either:

 - A manufacturer’s representative in the EU (if the manufacturer is not established in the EU);

 - Other professionals working within the supply chain of the dangerous product (and this can include distributors).